carlosperate/awesome-microbit/README.md

 - [Sorting the Object Using Ferb Detective Agent](https://www.instructables.com/Sorting-the-Object-Using-Ferb-Detective-Agent/) - How to design a DIY colour sorter that can sort black and white objects using an IR sensor.
 - [micro:bit Solar Tracker](https://www.instructables.com/Microbit-Solar-Tracker/) - How to build a solar tracker with a micro:bit, light sensors and servos.
 - [PET Robotic Arm](https://www.instructables.com/PET-Robotic-Arm-Microbit-Project/) - A robot arm made with a servo and recycling waste plastic.
+- [Ticklebot](https://www.jasmineflorentine.com/ticklebot) - Making a ticklish robot with a micro:bit, feel free to get creative.

 ### 🏗️ Project Collections